 Right of Association

-The right of association is not required in all Berne member countries; however, Canada does include it in its copyright statute.
-Under this right, an author has the right to prevent anyone else from using their work “in association with a product, service, cause or institution.”
+The right of association is not a Berne Convention requirement; however, Canada does include it in its copyright statute.
+Under this right, an author has the right to prevent anyone else from using their work "in association with a product, service, cause or institution."

-The use must be prejudicial to the honour or reputation of the author — a question of fact that can be determined through the testimony of witnesses.
-An example may be an art exhibit sponsored by a tobacco company where the artist’s reputation rides on the fact that they are a no-smoking advocate.
+The use must be prejudicial to the honor or reputation of the author — witness testimony can determine this question of fact.
+As an example, the sponsorship of an art exhibit by a tobacco company could be prejudicial to the artist's reputation if it rides on the fact that they're a no-smoking advocate.

 Moral Rights in the United States

 The moral rights set out in Berne are intended to apply to all types of copyright-protected works.
-However, when joining Berne in 1989, the U.S. took a narrower interpretation of the requirements (and in some circles, a controversial one as to whether the U.S. is in fact complying with Berne).
+However, when the U.S. joined Berne in 1989, it took a narrower interpretation of the requirements (and in some circles, a controversial one as to whether the U.S. is in fact complying with Berne).